-After completing an MSci in Physics and Electronics at St Andrews University, I then moved into industry via an MoD graduate program, so chose to work towards Chartered Engineer status rather than pursuing a PhD.
+After completing an MSci in Physics and Electronics at St Andrews University, I then moved into industry via an MoD graduate programme, so chose to work towards Chartered Engineer status rather than pursuing a PhD.
 I gained a broad range of experience in industries as diverse as defence, telecommunications and medical, and became a Chartered Engineer through the IET.

-A particular strength is in encouraging students to become more confident in using and applying mathematical concepts to solve real life problems, a theme I have focused on in the last 3 years in my OU work for both science and engineering modules.
-I have developed diagnostics for students beginning level 1 modules and creating a new Maths for Engineering website modelled on MathsChoices to provide guidance to these students.
-I moderate several national module forums for level 1 students, again, giving me an excellent insight into their concerns and issues.
+Particular interests in encouraging students to become more confident in using and applying mathematical concepts to solve real life problems, a theme I have focused on in my OU work on both science and engineering modules.
+I have developed diagnostics for students beginning level 1 modules, created a Maths for Engineering website to provide guidance to these students, and was the Maths Champion on the new level 1 Science modules S111 and S112.

 Among other consultancies and contracts I have held with the OU, I have been involved in a range of projects aimed at improving retention, and also at employability and building links with Scottish companies.
 After tutoring on T160, a module part funded by the UK government, I was a key member of the module team who rewrote T160 to become T161, an entirely online module for STEM returners.
-I was an early adopter of Elluminate, choosing to use it to support a widely scattered tutorgroup, and have enjoyed developing my skills with this tool, finding out its strengths and weaknesses and developing ways to encourage students to participate in such tutorials, and get maximum benefit from them

-I have always been enthusiastic about 'Science Education', and have been involved in various projects with local schools including running a STEM club at our local primary school, Higher (equivalent to A level) projects, WISE (Women into Science and Engineering) events etc, as well as taking part in the Bang Goes the Theory roadshow when it came to Edinburgh.
-One of my other roles is as chairman of the Ofcom Advisory Committee for Scotland, which has a focus on the availability of broadband to all.
+I have been involved in various outreach and science education projects with local schools including running a STEM club at our local primary school, Higher (equivalent to A level) projects, WISE (Women into Science and Engineering) events etc, as well as taking part in the Bang Goes the Theory roadshow when it came to Edinburgh.
+I have previously acted as chairman of the Ofcom Advisory Committee for Scotland, which has a focus on the availability of broadband to all.
 The issue of ‘digital poverty’ is important, and I am working to improve understanding of how this can disadvantage people in terms of lack of access to education – something we see at firsthand in the OU.
 I have been at the forefront of many online teaching innovations the OU has seen in the last 10 years – including several online only modules

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.